 “Local” has been a culinary buzzword since Rene Redzepi introduced the world to New Nordic cuisine at Noma.
 But while every restaurant might tout local as one of its core values, it’s lived to varying degrees.

-Laura – Point Leo Estate’s 40-seat, fine diner – is at the extreme end of the scale.
-Chef Phil Wood (ex-Eleven Bridge, Sydney) and his team source just about everything from the Mornington Peninsula for the restaurant’s set menus.
-Each course is named after the region that contributed key ingredients.
+Laura – Pt.
+Leo Estate’s 40-seat, fine diner – is at the extreme end of the scale.
+Chef Josep Espuga and his team source just about everything from the Mornington Peninsula for the restaurant’s set menu: an elevated ten-course experience that offers a culinary snapshot of the season's best ingredients from the local region and overseas.

 It goes without saying that a restaurant of this calibre – located within a winery, no less – will have something interesting to say about wine.
 But even knowing those two things, Laura’s list is an impressive document.
 Want to drink the kind of trendy, low-intervention wines so many inner-city bars are peddling?
 Go for it – there’s Mac Forbes, Jamsheed and Dormilona.
 Or maybe you’re someone with great respect for the old guard – Best’s, Mount Mary, Leeuwin Estate and so on.
 Drink up.